-How does a beer to go with sunny weather and a seat on a patio sound?
+And how does a beer with sunny weather and a seat on a patio sound?
 Don't forget about the Raleigh Beer Trail!
-Print out your Passport, get it stamped at Raleigh area breweries and we'll send you some sweet prizes!
-A good way to get started?
-Check out our blog on the perfect way to spend a weekend touring up to 10 breweries—just in the downtown Raleigh area!
+Print out your Passport, get it stamped at Raleigh area breweries and we'll send you some sweet prizes—cheers!

 More June Picks

 Last chances!
 Glory of Venice: Renaissance Paintings 1470-1520 is on display at the North Carolina Museum of Art through Sun., June 18.
 The exhibit features 50 works, many which have never been on view to the public.

 Get up close to the action when golf's future stars roll into town for the Rex Hospital Open (6/1-4) at Raleigh's TPC at Wakefield Plantation (and don't miss Food Truck Friday!).

 Bring the kids to PNC Arena to see Elmo, Grover, Abby Cadabby and their Sesame Street buddies explore the universal fun of friendship during Sesame Street Live: Make a New Friend!
 (6/2-4).